 German Shepherd Doberman Mix or Doberman Shepherd

 This mix of a Doberman with a German Shepherd has resulted in one of the strongest dog breeds available.
 To some, they may verge on the intimidating to come across, but that is not to say that they are an ugly breed in any respect of the word.
-Their strength, whilst obvious, is also quite awe inspiring at times and it most certainly makes them exceptionally brave.
+Their strength, whilst obvious, is also quite awe-inspiring at times and it most certainly makes them exceptionally brave.

 In fact, their courage is one of the main reasons these dogs are so popular – particularly as guard dogs or for all round protection.
 His size most definitely helps with this given that both pure breeds are large.
 Would be owners, should bear this in mind before buying one, even if they do want one of the most courageous dogs around.

 They are otherwise dogs that are full of life and are easy to train given their natural instinct to want to protect their family or pack.
-Whilst they can give the impression of being scary, they can also be incredibly charming to have around and soon become firm favourites of any family.
+Whilst they can give the impression of being scary, they can also be incredibly charming to have around and soon become firm favorites of any family.

 Related Post: Dog Food for Dobermans